Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Feynman--Kac integrands and semigroups

 \section{Feynman--Kac integrands and semigroups}

-In this \lcnamecref{sec:FKInt} we discuss (possibly ultraviolet cutoff versions of) the Feynman--Kac integrands defined in \cref{def:Wt} as well as the corresponding semigroups.
-In \cref{ssecdefWT} we first collect relevant definitions and a few immediate observations.
-In \cref{ssecpwbds} we then provide pathwise bounds on the Fock space operator-valued part of the Feynman--Kac integrands, which in conjuction with our results on the complex action are applied in the succeeding subsections.
+In this \lcnamecref{sec:FKInt} we discuss the Feynman--Kac integrands and semigroups we introduced in \cref{ssecdefprelFK} and in particular we shall prove all assertions of \cref{prop:TUVonL2}.
+In \cref{ssecpwbds} we first provide some pathwise bounds on the Fock space operator-valued part of the Feynman--Kac integrands, which in conjuction with our results on the complex action are applied in the succeeding subsections.
 There we prove weighted $L^p$ to $L^q$ bounds on and convergence as $\UV\to\infty$ of semigroup members (\cref{subsec:LpLq,ssecconvTUV}), Markov and semigroup properties (\cref{subsec:Markov}) and finally strong continuity of the semigroups as well as equicontinuity in the range of semigroup elements (\cref{sseccontprop}).